Louise Staley: Early career

-Following a career in finance, Louise joined her partner Stephen at Willaura, where they farmed cereals and canola.
+Following a career in finance, Staley joined her partner Stephen at Willaura, where they farmed cereals and canola.
 In 2007, Staley called for reform to the wheat industry’s single desk system.

 Staley has held several positions, including serving as President of the East Grampians Health Service.

-Staley was also a director of the Grampians Medicare Local and a director of Networking Health Victoria and a Director of the Food and Environment Unit at the Institute of Public Affairs.
+Staley was also a director of the Grampians Medicare Local, a director of Networking Health Victoria, and a Director of the Food and Environment Unit at the Institute of Public Affairs.

-Staley was previously convicted of drink driving in 2000 with a blood alcohol content of twice the legal limit.
-Staley was subsequently accused of covering up the crime from the Liberal Party when seeking pre-selection for the seat of Menzies, an accusation denied by Staley.
+Staley was convicted of drink driving in 2000, having a blood alcohol content of twice the legal limit.
+She was subsequently accused of covering up the crime from the Liberal Party when seeking pre-selection for the seat of Menzies, an accusation she denied.

 Political career

 Louise Staley became a member of the Liberal Party in 1985 and has held various positions within the party since, including as State Vice President from 1996 until 2000.

 Staley was elected as the Liberal Party member for Ripon in November 2014.
 She was re-elected in the November 2018 election by just 15 votes, the closest result of that election.

 Staley was defeated at the 2022 Victorian state election after eight years in Opposition.

+In June 2023, The Australian Financial Review reported that Staley had been engaged to revive the H. R. Nicholls Society, a right-wing think tank, to "support growing business opposition to Labor's upcoming laws to regulate gig workers, labour hire and casual employment".

+In 2023 Staley ran for the positions of State director of the Victorian Liberal Party, and to fill a casual vacancy in the Legislative Council caused by the resignation of Matthew Bach, but was unsuccessful in both attempts.